 Being selected to participate in the Charter School Facilities Initiative is an accomplishment and an honor.

-To date, 14 states have participated in this project: Arkansas, California, Colorado, Georgia, Idaho, Indiana, Massachusetts, Michigan, New Jersey, New York, Rhode Island, South Carolina, Tennessee, and Texas.
+To date, 18 states have participated in this project: Arkansas, California, Colorado, Delaware, Georgia, Idaho, Indiana, Massachusetts, Michigan, New Hampshire, New Jersey, New Mexico, New York, Ohio, Rhode Island, South Carolina, Tennessee, and Texas.

 As a result of the Charter Support Organization efforts, your state has been chosen to participate in this national project.

 The data obtained during this project will be used to advance the CSOs advocacy and policy goals around charter school facilities equity.

 Other states that have participated in the Charter School Facilities Initiative have already seen very positive legislative changes, for example:

 - Colorado: Has consistently used in the data gathered via the Charter School Facilities Initiative to highlight the facilities challenges faced by charter schools.
 In 2014, the facilities data was used to make a case for increased funding for the Charter School Capital Construction Fund (state grant funding for charter school facilities).
 This fund was increased from $5 million annually to $18 million annually.
 In addition, the state’s moral obligation program which allows eligible charters to use the state’s credit rating to secure facilities had its cap raised to $500 million, marking the first raise in this cap in over eight years.